Photo: Sarah Williams

 - Timothy Shepard

 .
-She lectures for a number of organisations including the Royal College of Art, University of the Arts, ArtQuest, University of Westminster and University of Nottingham and teaches mixed media workshops across all levels of education across the country.
+Davis lectures and take parts in panel discussions for a number of universities and organisations including the Royal College of Art, University of the Arts London, Aid & Abet and ArtQuest.
+Davis teaches mixed media workshops across all levels of education across the country and has been a mentor at Shape Arts, the largest deaf and disabled arts organisation in the UK.
 As a writer Davis has contributed to the Guardian

 , a-n News and Magazine